senyosimpson/woi/diary.md

 }
 ```

 The problem is the `future` field.
 The future's output is `()`.
-Instead what we want something generic
+Instead what we want is something generic
 like

 ```rust